Working papers

 In this paper, we extend Kelly, Malamud, and Pederson"s (2021) new asset pricing framework to allow incorporating multiple predictive signals into optimal principal portfolios.
 Empirically, we find that the multi-signal theory is valuable for combining signals, improving a naive combination of single signal principal portfolios.

-We document that the first and third cross-sectional moments of corporate bond returns significantly and positively predict future stock market returns both in- and out-of-sample.
-The predictability emerges from informed bond trading and gradual diffusion of information.
-Particularly, the moments contain information about future aggregate firm fundamentals and real economic activity.
-The lead-lag effect is more pronounced when the lack of integration between the two markets is more severe.
-Moreover, the predictive power extends to various size- and value-sorted portfolios and industries.
+We provide perhaps the first empirical evidence that the corporate bond market leads the aggregate stock market: the term-structure slope of the bond returns predicts the stock market returns both in- and out-of-sample.
+This predictability arises from informed bond trading and gradual information diffusion due to market segmentation.
+Additionally, the bond slope contains valuable information about future firm fundamentals and real economic activity.
+The lead-lag relationship becomes more prominent when the two markets are less integrated.
+Moreover, the predictive power extends to stock portfolios sorted by size, value, and industries, particularly those with high credit risk exposures.

 with Shen Zhao (current Version: Jan., 2023).